Hanro50/DisBun/README.md

 1) %DisBun_DiscordColour% ->The current colour of someone's name
 2) %DisBun_DiscordRole% ->The top most role someone has
 3) %DisBun_DiscordName% ->The linked Discord account nickname

+If you're lost, use !help in the same discord server your bot is in. </br>